Best Breeders Cup Bets 2023 – How and where to bet on the Breeders Cup

 Unlike the Triple Crown Series races which take place at the same tracks every year, the Breeders’ Cup moves around, possibly providing an advantage to trainer and jockey combinations that have been particularly successful at a location.

-With the 2021 races held in Del Mar in Southern California, the trainers and jockeys who have more activity on the west coast may be more familiar with the track.
+With the 2022 races held in Keeneland Race Course in Lexington, Kentucky, the trainers and jockeys who have more activity in the state may be more familiar with the track.
 Their horses will have more familiarity with the backside of the facility, possibly making them more at ease at the track.

-Those horses that have been training and racing at the eastern tracks like Churchill Downs, Keeneland, Pimlico, Gulfstream, and the NYRA facilities have more of an adjustment to make that could adversely affect their performances.
+Those horses that have been training and racing at the Western tracks, in California for example, will have more of an adjustment that could adversely affect their performances.

 It could be a factor that makes the difference between winning and losing a big wager.